-- Spray a non-stick pan with olive oil spray, or use a small bit of olive oil.
-Sauté the 1/2 cup chopped zucchini, onions, and garlic over medium-high heat until onion begins to turn translucent, about 3 minutes.
+- Heat a non-stick skillet over medium-high heat and sauté the 1/2 cup chopped zucchini, onions, and garlic until onion begins to turn translucent, about 3 minutes.
 Add the pine nuts and stir and cook another two minutes.
 Remove from the heat and stir in the rice and remaining ingredients.

 If you have to make this with dried herbs, just use about 1/3 of the amount called for.
 And I have to say that the rice tastes wonderful on its own, so consider making it as a side dish if you don’t feel like stuffing zucchini.